-- Actual and expected significant changes in the financial, economic, political, regulatory and technological environment of the borrower and/or in its business activities; - Payment records inclusive of overdue status (where applicable); - Utilisation of approved credit facilities; - Requests for and granting of forbearance inclusive of adjustments to previously agreed terms and conditions
+- Utilisation of approved credit facilities; . - Requests for and granting of forbearance inclusive of adjustments to previously agreed terms and conditions

 The table below provides an indicative mapping of how the Company's internal credit risk grades relate to PD and, for the corporate portfolio.